The complete guide to Stripe Connect for marketplace founders

 The deferred onboarding pattern uses two different payment flows depending on the seller's verification status:

-For unverified sellers (before full onboarding): The platform creates the charge and holds the funds.
+For unverified sellers (before full onboarding): The platform creates the charge and holds the funds in its Stripe balance - custodied by Stripe on its own rails, never in a bank account you control.
 The seller's portion is tracked via metadata (seller_amount) and accumulated in a pendingEarnings field in the database.
-Unverified Express accounts don't have the transfers capability active yet, so Stripe won't allow direct transfers.
+Unverified connected accounts don't have the transfers capability active yet (it's called transfers on v1 and stripe_balance.stripe_transfers on v2), so Stripe won't allow direct transfers.

 For verified sellers (after onboarding): Payments use destination charges with transfer_data.destination pointing to the seller's connected account.
 Funds flow directly to the seller, and the platform takes its fee via application_fee_amount.
 This is the standard Stripe Connect flow.

 The magic happens in the account.updated webhook.
-When Stripe reports charges_enabled: true, the system automatically transfers all pending earnings to the seller's newly verified account.
+When Stripe reports payouts_enabled: true, the system automatically transfers all pending earnings to the seller's newly verified account.

 Production Considerations

-Deferred onboarding means your platform holds funds initially.
-That means you carry the dispute risk during the holding period.
+Deferred onboarding means your platform holds funds initially - custodied by Stripe in your platform balance, not in a bank account you control.
+Even so, you carry the dispute risk during the holding period, because the charge sits on your platform account.
 Before going to production, consider these safeguards:

 The open-source repo demonstrates the full pattern with code examples - but production requires these additional safeguards based on your specific risk tolerance.